 Local small business CEOs are considering a common question right now.
 How do I bring my business back to life?

-Most have started the process, trying to follow the phase-in of opening a business.
-But many are frustrated with the slowness of the process as they follow the guidelines while trying to stay alive financially.
+We have started the process of phasing in the opening of businesses.
+But many business owners are frustrated with the pace of the process as they follow the guidelines while trying to keep alive financially.

 Dean Swanson is a volunteer Certified SCORE Mentor and former SCORE chapter chairman, district director and regional vice president for the North West Region.